liranh85/c3-react-test/NOTES.md

 ## Task 3:
   * I went the extra mile: instead of naively adding new users to the state and then removing duplicated users from the state, I only add users to the state if they are not already present on it.
   * Assumption: checking this using the id only is enough.

+## Added in refactor:
+  * PearsonUser: if avatar was not supplied, or if image failed to load, use avatar-placeholder.png
+  * PropTypes and default props